 The Anti-Trafficking Review is an academic journal that promotes a human rights based approach to anti-trafficking.
 It explores trafficking in its broader context including gender analyses and intersections with labour and migrant rights.
 The Review offers an outlet and space for dialogue between academics, practitioners and advocates seeking to communicate new ideas and findings to those working for and with trafficked persons.

 Each issue relates to an emerging or overlooked theme in the field of human trafficking.
 The Review presents rigorously considered, peer reviewed material in clear English.
-The journal is open access with a readership in 78 countries.
+The journal is open access with a readership in over 100 countries.
 The Review is published by GAATW.
-Opinions expressed in articles and reviews in the Anti-Trafficking Review are the views of the authors, and not those of the editorial team, the publisher or the Editorial Board
+Opinions expressed in articles and reviews in the Anti-Trafficking Review are the views of the authors, and not those of the editorial team, the publisher or the Editorial Board.

 To download the articles, please visit: www.antitraffickingreview.org